 - Meet the University’s and individual program’s qualifications and essential technical, academic, professional and institutional standards as any other student.

-- Identify themselves in a timely manner as an individual with a disability when seeking
+- Identify themselves in a timely manner as an individual with a disability when seeking an accommodation.

 - Provide documentation from an appropriate professional source that verifies the nature of the disability, functional limitations, and the need for specific accommodations.